wongyouth/bootstrap-datepicker-uniform-date-format/README.md

 ## How it works

-The code is only 30 lines long and easy to understand.
+The code is concise and easy to understand.
 By adding a `decorator` to the `datepicker` function, the code generates a hidden input box for form submission.